How to get touch with us over the festive period

 What are the disadvantages of modular housing?

-This may all sound like a no-brainer, but modular housing also has its draw backs.
+This may all sound like a no-brainer, but modular housing also has its drawbacks.
 Many housing providers have their own requirements and offerings, meaning that those modules made on the production line may not meet those requirements, causing more bespoke modules to be made.

 Are housing associations using modular housing?

-Despite the challenges, there is growing interest in modular housing, with Berkeley Homes, which currently builds 4,000 homes a year, is planning to create a factory in Kent where up to 1,000 houses and apartments will be produced annually.
+Despite the challenges, there is growing interest in modular housing, with Berkeley Homes, which currently builds 4,000 homes a year, planning to create a factory in Kent where up to 1,000 houses and apartments will be produced annually.

 Find out more